jonahgolden/Solar_potential_calculator/README.md

 Solar Calculator
 Jonah Golden, 2015-11-08

 10-Minute Plan: This plan is meant to give readers and contributors a general layout of the code and documents contained within this project.

-The overarching goal of the code contained within this project is to make a function that provides solar panel energy generation potential.
+The overarching goal is to make a function that provides solar panel energy generation potential for any solar panel array, anywhere on earth.

-First, I will make a function called Solar_Power_Calculator that takes latitude, day of the year, and hour of the day as inputs, and as an output returns the watts per square meter of power that the sun transmits to the earth (without cloud cover) at that given time and place.

-Then, I will make a function called Solar_Energy_Calculator that takes latitude, area of solar panels, and solar panel efficiency as inputs and as an output returns the number of kWh that those panels will generate in a year and a graph that shows the energy production curve of those panels over the year.
-Again, this function doesn't take weather patterns into account

-Third, my final goal is to create a function that takes latitude, longitude, installed capacity of solar panels, and the efficiency of those solar panels as inputs.
-As outputs, it will return the number of kWh that those panels will generate in a year and a graph that shows the energy production curve of those panels over the year.
-This function will take weather patterns into account.
+The current iteration is the function solar_panel_calc.py which is located in the src folder of this project.
+This function takes latitude, longitude, area of installed panels (m^2), and the efficiency of those panels as inputs.
+It returns the calculated energy generation potential over one year and saves a graph of the predicted average energy generation over one year as outputs.

+How to run: python solar_panel_calc.py Latitude Longitude Area Panel_Efficiency

+Assumptions: There are no buildings, trees, or mountains that block sun at any point during the day.

+Inputs: 1.
+Latitude must be a number from -90 through 90.
+Negative latitudes indicate southern hemisphere, while positive latitudes indicate northern hemisphere.
+2. Longitude must be a number from -180 through 180.
+Negative longitudes indicate western hemisphere, while positive longitudes indicate eastern.
+3. Area must be a number.
+It is the number of square meters of your solar panel array.
+One 255 watt panel is about 1.64 square meters.
+4. Panel_Efficiency must be a number between 0 and 1, and indicates the efficiency of the solar panels.
+0.16 is currently standard, but some panels have efficiencies of up to 0.3.

+Outputs: 1.
+Average energy generation for a year in Kilowatt hours (kWh).
+2. Graph of average energy generation over a year, saved in the results directory.

+Another function located in the src folder of this project is called solar_power_calc.py.
+It calculates the power (w) the sun is radiating on one square meter of the earth when it is sunny in any location in the world at any time.

+How to run: python solar_power_calc.py Day_of_year, Latitude, Hour_of_Day

+Assumptions: There is no cloud cover.

+Inputs: 1.
+Day_of_year must be a whole number from 1 through 365.
+2. Latitude must be a number from -90 through 90.
+Negative latitudes indicate southern hemisphere.
+3. Hour_of_Day must be a number from 0 through 24.

+Output: Power in watts

 Any plots or tables that come from analysis will be contained in the results directory.

-Final manuscripts and the final wind map can be found in the doc directory.
+Final manuscripts can be found in the doc directory.